By Paul O’Pecko

 Vice President of Research Collections and Director of the G.W.
 Blunt White Library

 With the help from an Arthur Vining Davis Foundation grant over a decade ago, Mystic Seaport Museum developed a website called the National Maritime Digital Library.
 It consists of a number of elements including databases, digitized material and a portal to a new maritime history journal called CORIOLIS.
 The core of the site, though, was the American Offshore Whaling Voyage database.
-Judith Lund, former curator at the New Bedford Whaling Museum, had created a database of over 16,000 whaling voyages and teamed up with Mystic Seaport to put it online in a format that would be useful to researchers around the world.
+Judith Lund, former curator at the New Bedford Whaling Museum, had created a database of more than 16,000 whaling voyages and teamed up with Mystic Seaport Museum to put it online in a format that would be useful to researchers around the world.
 Fast forward to 2017 and the AOWV database took on a life of its own to become WHALINGHISTORY.ORG, an extraordinary collection of information and digital objects that has far surpassed our original dreams for the material.

 Over the last two years, Mystic Seaport Museum and the New Bedford Whaling Museum cobbled together funding to expand the website with the guidance of web developer David Caldwell.
 Dave’s ability to organize the data and digital material that we have compiled over the years has been a herculean effort that is paying dividends by way of all the scholarly work done by users tapping into the site.
 In addition to the original database, other participants from around the world have begun sharing their data with us.
 This includes databases for the British Southern Whaler Fishery (1775-1859), the British North American Whale Fishery (1779-1845) and the French Whaling Voyages (1784-1866).
 Add a collection of new crew lists, links to hundreds of scanned logbooks and a new search function that links all the material together, and you have a virtual smorgasbord of whaling history at your fingertips.
 Quite interesting is the cross pollination of whaleships and masters between the different databases, especially among the Nantucketers who occasionally registered their voyages in both America and France, for example.